 You can use this same effect with a long scrolling layout and it’d have a similar design style.
-I think this would work best for single blog posts with large featured images, or for landing pages that use large heros to grab attention.
+This would work best for single blog posts with large featured images or landing pages that use large heroes to grab attention.

 6. Parallax Design by Katie Rogers

 This effect works because the content areas have large box shadows dropping over the backgrounds.
-Naturally, this creates the illusion of depth by giving the page a theoretical light source and hierarchy.
-Very nice idea for a single-page layout.
+Naturally, this creates the illusion of depth by giving the page a theoretical light source and hierarchy — a very nice idea for a single-page layout.

 7. Scrolling Background-Image Parallax by Rich Howell

 Earlier, I mentioned how scroll speed could vary based on the background-position change rate.
-Well, this example is the perfect comparison to see how this works in action.
+This example is the perfect comparison to see how this works in action.

-Note that you’ll need to use the scrollbar to see the effects for this example.
-I tried with the mouse wheel and couldn’t see any difference, but you’ll see speed changes across the columns when you move the scrollbar.
+Note that you’ll need to use the scrollbar to see the effects of this example.
+I tried with the mouse wheel and couldn’t see any difference, but you’ll notice speed changes across the columns when you move the scrollbar.